Predator (fictional species): Folklore and conduct

-Film anthology
+Historical presence

-The Predator species is depicted in the franchise as a technologically advanced extraterrestrial race that has hunted on Earth for millennia.
-The earliest evidence of their activity appears in Predator: Badlands, where a Tyrannosaurus rex skull among their trophies suggests visits dating back to the late Cretaceous period.
-Neanderthal remains, seen in Predators (2010), further imply that early hominins were also targeted by the Predators.
-The species’ engagement with human civilizations spans a wide range of historical periods, including feudal Japan, Viking-era Scandinavia, and World War II, as depicted in Predator: Killer of Killers.
+The franchise depicts Predators as a technologically advanced species that has visited Earth for millennia.
+Predator: Badlands features a Tyrannosaurus rex skull among their trophies, suggesting visits during the late Cretaceous period.
+Neanderthal remains in Predators suggest early hominins were also hunted.
+Predators are shown to have interacted with human civilizations across periods such as feudal Japan, Viking-era Scandinavia, and World War II, as depicted in Predator: Killer of Killers.